ianakt/School_District_Analysis/README.md

 Purpose of PyCity Schools Analysis:

 For the School Board and Superintendent to understand the current state of our schools in our district, we have created this overview which includes key metrics, regarding performance, budget, school size, school type, among other factors which given to us by canvas (please see the resources folder)

 Please note that the math, and reading scores are measures of performance of the standardized tests alone.

-	We disregarded the 9th graders from Thomas High School, there was a suspicion of some falsification in their grades, we inlcuded the results before and after they were excluded, their inlcusion had little effect on the results.
+We disregarded the 9th graders from Thomas High School (THS9), there was a suspicion of some falsification in their grades, we inlcuded the results before and after they were excluded, their inlcusion had little effect on the results.